-Section 162.08, Florida Statutes, sets forth the powers of the Code Enforcement Board.
+Section 162.08, Florida Statutes, sets forth the powers of code enforcement boards.
 None of these powers include the establishment of a schedule of fines or guidelines for determining fines.
 However, this does not mean that fines should be set arbitrarily.
 The three criteria in Section 162.09, Florida Statutes, do provide some general guidelines to be used on a case by case basis.